 The efficiency of Wild

 According to the Wild website, the refillable outer case is an “Aluminium outer case and lid with internal Post-Consumer Recycled plastic lining.
 You only ever need one.”
 However, this cannot be recycled without splitting apart the internal PCR plastic lining and aluminium.
 Wild have said that they offer the ability for TerraCycle to do this if you are concerned about splitting the outer case for recycling.
-They offer a large selection of case colours to choose from, including Black, Pale Pink, Silver, Purple, Coral, Aqua - plus currently (July 2021) they have a limited-edition leopard print case that is donating 50p of every case sold to the Born Free charity.
+They currently only offer a smaller selection of case colours to choose from, including Black, Purple, Coral, Aqua - plus currently (August 2022) they regularly have limited-edition cases to support various different charities and events.
 Unlike Proverb, Wild offers the chance to personalise your case with your name or initials for just £2.